 Christ?
 (1 John 2:1) "We have a helper with the Father, Jesus Christ, a righteous one."

-My answer: You picked a Scripture which clearly illustrates the truth that, while
+- My answer: You picked a Scripture that clearly illustrates the truth that, while

 there is only one God (Yahweh), He exists in three persons and each of those persons is fully